Gothenburg City Triennial

 Seasonal program – Näsan i blöt

 During the entire summer the outdoor playroom Näsan i blöt will be activated.
 During week 26 there will be an intense week of workshops for kids and youth.
 POP-UP Bygglek will be on site on four occasions, three in July and one in August.
-RAIN Gotheburg visits the site by the end of August and continuously throughout the summer Jubileumsparkens water camps will activate the space.
-During the City Triennale Mid-act in 2019 the site will again be activated before the season finale in October.
+RAIN Gothenburg visits the site by the end of August and continuously throughout the summer Jubileumsparkens water camps will activate the space.
+During the City Triennial Mid-act in 2019 the site will again be activated before the season finale in October.